muneebahmad-dev/muneebahmad-dev/README.md

 - 👋 Hi, I’m @muneebahmad-dev
 - 👀 I’m interested in learning new technologies.
-- 🌱 I’m currently working as full-stack developer level-1.
+- 🌱 I’m currently working as full-stack JS developer.
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 Reach me out at linkedIn "muneebahmad23"